About Faulkner County

 The Arkansas Secretary of State Business & Commercial Services Division maintains the statewide business entity registry, accessible online at sos.arkansas.gov/business-commercial-services, where citizens can search for corporations, limited liability companies (LLCs), partnerships, and other registered entities free of charge.
 Sales tax permits are required for retail businesses and are issued by the Arkansas Department of Finance and Administration, accessible at dfa.arkansas.gov.
 Professional and occupational licenses are regulated by various state boards and commissions depending on the profession.

-The Faulkner County Planning & Development Department, located at 1510 Hogan Lane, Conway, AR 72034, handles building permits, zoning approvals, subdivision plat reviews, and development applications for unincorporated areas.
+Faulkner County Planning & Development Department, located at 1510 Hogan Lane, Conway, AR 72034, handles building permits, zoning approvals, subdivision plat reviews, and development applications for unincorporated areas.
 Municipalities including Conway, Greenbrier, Mayflower, and Vilonia maintain separate planning and building departments for projects within city limits.
-The Conway Development Corporation serves as the economic development agency for the Conway area, while the Conway Area Chamber of Commerce, accessible at conwayarkansas.org, provides business resources, networking opportunities, and relocation assistance.
+The Conway Development Corporation is the economic development agency for the Conway area, while the Conway Area Chamber of Commerce, accessible at conwayarkansas.org, provides business resources, networking opportunities, and relocation assistance.

 Elections & Voter Records